40. Optimal Unemployment Insurance#

 An unemployed worker has no savings and cannot borrow or lend.

-An insurance agency or planner is the unemployed worker’s only source of consumption smoothing over time and across states.
+The unemployed worker’s only source of consumption smoothing over time and across states is an insurance agency or planner.

 Once a worker has found a job, he is beyond the planner’s grasp.